Reyso/Reyso/README.md

 - 👯 I’m looking to collaborate on **data science projetcs an AI**

-- 👨‍💻 All of my projects are available at [https://github.com/Reyso](https://github.com/Reyso)
+- 👨‍💻 All of my projects are available at [Página de Projetos](https://reyso.github.io/portifolio_projetos/)

 - 📫 How to reach me **reyso.ct@gmail.com**